Harsh-Kathiriya/Flappy-bird-DQN/README.md

 # Flappy Bird DQN Project

-This project implements a Deep Q-Network (DQN) to play the game Flappy Bird.
-It was developed as part of a CS465 AI class.
+This project implements a Deep Q-Network (DQN) agent to learn to play the game Flappy Bird.
+It was developed as part of a CS465 AI class and utilizes the `flappy_bird_gymnasium` environment.

 ## Project Structure

 ```
 dqn/
+├── assets/             # Contains images for the README (e.g., training plots)
-├── runs/               # Directory for storing training runs (ignored by git)
+├── runs/               # Directory for storing training logs, models, and plots (ignored by git)
-├── runs2/              # (and so on for runs3 to runs7)
 ├── .DS_Store           # macOS specific file (ignored by git)
-├── agent.py            # Contains the Agent class implementing the DQN algorithm
+├── agent.py            # Main script defining the Agent class, training loop, and hyperparameter loading
-├── dqn.py              # Main script to train or test the DQN agent
+├── dqn.py              # Defines the DQN neural network architecture (including Dueling DQN option)
-├── experience_replay.py # Implements the experience replay buffer
+├── experience_replay.py # Implements the ReplayBuffer for experience replay
-├── flappybird1.pt      # Example pre-trained model (can be version controlled if desired)
-├── hyperparameters.yml # Configuration file for hyperparameters
+├── hyperparameters.yml # Configuration file for various hyperparameter sets
-├── .gitignore          # Specifies intentionally untracked files that Git should ignore
+├── .gitignore          # Specifies intentionally untracked files
-└── README.md           # This file
+├── README.md           # This file
+└── requirements.txt    # Python dependencies
 ```

 ## Files

+*   **`agent.py`**: This is the core script.
-*   **`agent.py`**: Defines the `Agent` class, which encapsulates the DQN model, target network, optimizer, and learning logic.
-It handles action selection (epsilon-greedy), storing experiences, and updating the Q-network.
+    *   Defines the `Agent` class which manages the Flappy Bird environment (`flappy_bird_gymnasium`), DQN policy and target networks, epsilon-greedy action selection, and the training loop.
-*   **`dqn.py`**: The main executable script.
-It orchestrates the training process (initializing the agent, environment, and replay buffer, and running training loops) or loads a pre-trained model for gameplay.
+    *   Loads hyperparameters from `hyperparameters.yml`.
+    *   Implements logic for Double DQN and Dueling DQN based on loaded hyperparameters.
+    *   Handles training, model saving (checkpoints and best model), metric logging (rewards, epsilon, loss to CSV), and plotting of results.
+    *   Includes a `FrameSkip` wrapper for the environment to accelerate training.
+    *   Parses command-line arguments for training, rendering, and evaluating specific checkpoints.
+*   **`dqn.py`**:
+    *   Defines the `DQN` neural network class using PyTorch (`torch.nn.Module`).
+    *   The network is an MLP.
+It can be configured as a standard DQN or a Dueling DQN.
+        *   **Standard DQN**: Consists of an input layer, one configurable hidden layer with ReLU activation, and an output layer predicting Q-values for each action.
+        *   **Dueling DQN**: After a shared hidden layer, it splits into a value stream and an advantage stream, which are then combined to produce Q-values.
+This can improve learning by decoupling state value estimation from action advantage estimation.
+*   **`experience_replay.py`**:
+    *   Contains the `ReplayMemory` class.
+    *   Uses a `collections.deque` to store (state, action, reward, next_state, done) transitions up to a maximum size.
-*   **`experience_replay.py`**: Contains the `ReplayBuffer` class, used to store and sample past experiences (state, action, reward, next_state, done) for training the DQN, which helps in decorrelating experiences and improving learning stability.
+    *   Provides methods to append new experiences and randomly sample a batch of experiences for training, which helps break correlations and stabilize learning.
-*   **`flappybird1.pt`**: A PyTorch model file.
-This is likely a saved state of a trained DQN agent.
+*   **`flappybird1.pt`**: An example PyTorch model file containing saved weights of a trained DQN agent.
-*   **`hyperparameters.yml`**: A YAML file to store and manage hyperparameters for the DQN agent, such as learning rate, discount factor, epsilon decay, buffer size, batch size, etc. This allows for easy modification and tracking of different experimental setups.
+*   **`hyperparameters.yml`**: A YAML file to store and manage different sets of hyperparameters for the DQN agent (e.g., learning rate, discount factor, epsilon decay, replay buffer size, batch size, network hidden size, Double/Dueling DQN flags).
+This allows for easy experimentation.
+*   **`requirements.txt`**: Lists the Python packages required to run the project (e.g., `pygame`, `torch`, `numpy`, `PyYAML`, `flappy_bird_gymnasium`).
+*   **`assets/`**: Directory intended to store static assets like images used in this README.
+*   **`runs*/`**: Directories where training outputs (logs, saved models, plots, CSV metrics) are stored.
+These are ignored by Git.

 ## Setup

-To set up this project, you'll need Python and several libraries.
+To set up this project, you'll need Python and the libraries listed in `requirements.txt`.

 1.  **Clone the repository:**
     ```bash
-    git clone <your-repository-url>
+    git clone <your-repository-url> # Replace with your actual repository URL
-    cd dqn
+    cd dqn # Or your project's root directory name
     ```

 2.  **Create a virtual environment (recommended):**